123Divay/BankManagement/README.md

 # Algorithms -
 1. Merge Sort ( Example of divide and conquer ) ( O(nlogn) )
-   .By Age
+   *By Age
-   .By A/C no
+   *By A/C no
-   .By Name
+   *By Name
 2. Binary Search ( O(logn) )
-   .Just providing name if it exist then show all details.
+   *Just providing name if it exist then show all details.

 # Some Implementations :-